CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/01a-Ingest-Data-in-Data-Flows-(Gen2)-in-MS-Fabric.md

    ![Data destination configuration page.](./Images/lakehouse.png)

-1. If the **Use automatic settings** is On, toggle button to switch it off.
-Unselect the checkbox next to source to uncheck all the option then select
-   OrderDate and MonthNo columns in Power Query online.
-Now, change the **Source type** by selecting the drop-down, follow these instructions:
+1. If the Use automatic settings is On, toggle button to switch it off.
+Select the OrderDate and MonthNo columns in Power Query online.
+Now, change the Source type by selecting the drop-down, follow these instructions:

     - OrderDate = Date/Time
     - MonthNo = Whole number